Southern sooty woodpecker

 The southern sooty woodpecker (Mulleripicus fuliginosus) is a bird in the family Picidae.
 It is endemic to the Philippines on the islands of Mindanao, Leyte, and Samar.
-Its natural habitat is It is threatened by habitat loss.
+Its natural habitat is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A large woodpecker of lowland forest in the southern Philippines.
-Overall sooty-gray with a fairly long pointed tail, fine speckling on the head, pale eyes, and an ivory-colored bill.
-Male has a red mark from the base of the bill to the cheek.
-Occurs together with Buff-spotted Flameback and White-bellied Woodpecker, but has a plain gray belly.
-Voice includes high-pitched chips and squeals."

 Both the southern sooty woodpecker and the northern sooty woodpecker were previously considered to be subspecies of the same species, Mulleripicus funebris, known simply as the "sooty woodpecker".
 They were split as distinct species by the IOC in 2021.

 The Southern sooty differs from the Northern sooty with its light ashy gray plumage, its white ivory colored bill, the male's bright red mark on its cheek, larger white spots on its neck and face and slightly smaller size in comparison to its Northern counterpart's dark gray plumage and male's burgundy facial markings over its entire face.

 This species is monotypic and has no subspecies.

 Ecology and behaviour

 Not much is known about this species, but it is presumed to feed on invertebrates including larvae feeding on dead wood.
 It is typically found singly or as a pair.
 It forages high up on tall trees.